Yeshiva-University-CS/BigUniversityRDB/README.md

 To understand the scope and semantics of these scripts, make sure to first see the contents of the [SmallUniversityRDB Github repository](https://github.com/Yeshiva-University-CS/SmallUniversityRDB).

+**Important: the schema for the large database is _identical_ to that of the small database, except that the small database tables have an appended "_s" for all table names**

 ## Contents

-* `DDL.sql`: invoke this script when creating the database tables for the first time
+* LargeRDBTableSizes.png: describes the size of the database tables
-* `DDLAndDrop.sql`: invoke this script use this if you wish to recreate the database after dropping existing tables.
+* README.md: this file
+* largeDDLAndDrop.sql: DDL for deleting and creating the schema
-* `populateLargeTables.sql`: populates the database tables.
+* largeRelationsInsertFile.sql: the population script

 ## Database Tables